-But how is PER entering to the nucleus to repress its own expression?
+But how is PER entering the nucleus to repress its expression?

 But how is this controlled to happen every 24 hours?

 This is the last gene/protein couple we’ll mention in this context, I promise.
-The answer is the gene doubletime (these names are still cracking me up) and its protein product DBT.
-This protein regulates the accumulation of PER outside of the nucleus and degrades it inside of the nucleus.
-DBT therefore regulates the PER accumulation.
+The answer is the gene doubletime (these names are still cracking me up) and its protein product, DBT.
+This protein regulates the accumulation of PER outside the nucleus and degrades it inside the nucleus.
+DBT, therefore, regulates PER accumulation.

 And you finally can appreciate the closed circle: